 Pour 1.5 oz mezcal over ice, add a little ginger beer to calm it and then add a dropper full of our coffee bitters and give it a swirl.
 We like to rim with glass with coffee grounds and add a sprinkle of cayenne on top.

 Hey girl, Hey!
 This drink is like, basically, calorie free!
 Just kidding, but it's still so good and refreshing- kind of like when fall comes around and we get to wear big sweaters and yoga pants everyday and we don't worry about "skinny drinks" any more.

 Pour 2 ounces of Espolon blanco tequila over ice in a tumbler, add a squeeze of lemon, 1 1/2 ounces lime juice, 1/4 ounce agave nectar then give it a light shake and pour into a glass then add a soda top and a dropper of grapefruit, ginger-lime and orange bitters.

 The Sneaky Dirty Martini

-3 ounces of vodka, 1 ounce dry vermouth, olive juice to taste, and our salty bitters.
+3 ounces of vodka, 1 ounce dry vermouth, olive juice to taste, and our celery bitters.
 Shake with ice in a tumbler and strain into a martini glass.
-Float a few drop of salty bitters on top and garnish with olive or lemon twist
+Float a few drop of celery bitters on top and garnish with olive or lemon twist

 On a quiet little street in New Orleans called Bourbon Street, there exists a place where the ladies dance from dusk til dawn.
 Rick's Cabaret is a staple to New Orleans just like this drink.
 Crafted after the famous Sazerac, the Cabaret will make you feel like you're one of the locals.
 When you order one from the bar remember to break that big bill into ones for the girls.